 As a much sought-after chamber musician, Cynthia plays regularly with the Boston Chamber Music Society, Chamber Music Society of Lincoln Center, and at New York's Tisch Center for the Arts at the 92nd Street Y, and with ensembles including the Kalichstein-Laredo-Robinson Trio, and the American and Brentano String Quartets.
 She is a frequent guest at the Marlboro, Summerfest LaJolla, Bridgehampton, Vail, Mostly Mozart, Santa Fe, Cremona, and Schleswig-Holstein Festivals and is a founding member of Les Amies, a flute-harp-viola trio, and the New York Philharmonic String Quartet.

-Ms. Phelps many honors include First Prize in both the Lionel Tertis International Viola Competition and the Washington National Competition, and she is a recipient of the Pro Musicis International Award.
-Her recording, Air, for flute, harp and viola, was nominated for a Grammy Award and her recordings can be heard on the Decca Gold, Marlboro Recording Society, Covenant, Nuova Era, Polyvideo, Virgin Classics, and Cala labels, and itunes, in a recording of Harold in Italy with the New York Philharmonic.
+Cynthia’s numerous honors include First Prize in both the Lionel Tertis International Viola Competition and the Washington National Competition, the Pro Musicis International Award.
+Her CD, Air, for flute, harp and viola, was nominated for a GRAMMY Award.
+She can be heard on the Decca Gold, Marlboro Recording Society, Covenant, Nuova Era, Polyvideo, Virgin Classics, and Cala labels, and on, in a recording of Harold in Italy with the New York Philharmonic iTunes.